Azure/azure-docs-sdk-java/docs-ref-conceptual/intellij/azure-toolkit-for-intellij-hello-world-web-app-linux.md

    * **Resource Group**: Specifies whether you will use an existing or create a new resource group.

-   * **App Service Plan**: Specifies whether you willuse an existing or create a new app service plan.
+   * **App Service Plan**: Specifies whether you will use an existing or create a new app service plan.

 1. When you have finished configuring the settings listed above, click **Run**.